-2.11 An increase in the provision of retail trading space and a decrease in vacancy rates for floor space and units as local trade improves.
+2.11 An increase in the provision of retail trading space and a decrease in vacancy rates for floor space and units should occur as the vitality of local centres improves.

 ^{} Halifax town centre was redefined in 2002.
 The figures shown set out the corresponding results for the new area.